napilab/mbus-gw-t2r/README.md

 # MODBUS TCP to RTU gateway
-A yet another gateway for MODBUS TCP to RTU (Limited Edition especialy for LAB240 (tm) Team)
+A yet another gateway for MODBUS TCP to RTU (Limited Edition especialy for LAB240 and NAPILab Teams)

 ###	NAPI World
 This project is developed and maintained by the NAPI Lab team